adarshmaharjan/adarshmaharjan/README.md

   - Building server-side applications with Express and Nestjs, a powerful Nodejs web framework.
   - Diving into PostgreSQL for efficient and scalable database management.

 ## 🏆 Achievements

-- 🌟 Mentorship in the Ideathon session of Microsft Imagine cut - Contributed to the development of young talents and celebrated the spirit of collaboration.
+- 🌟 Mentorship in the Ideathon session of Microsoft Imagine cut - Contributed to the development of young talents and celebrated the spirit of collaboration.

 ## 📬 Get in Touch